 Locations where students travel for one or more nights for university-sponsored business or activities may be subject to Clery reporting requirements.
-If you are traveling with students and you or UW-Madison has written agreement to control space that the students will be using, please provide the information requested below.
+If you are traveling with students and you or UW–Madison has written agreement to control space that the students will be using, please provide the information requested below.
 A written agreement can be anything from a formal contract, to a hotel reservation, to an email.
-For questions regarding this form, please contact Jaimee Gilford, Clery Program Director.
+For questions about this form, please contact Mickey Kienast, Asst.
+Director of Clery Compliance.

 Why do I have to provide this information?